For easier setup or testing JULEA, you can use the development container, which contains JULEA's required dependencies.

 Building Container

-The Dockerfile can be found at containers/ubuntu-22.04-dev.
-To build the container, use the following commands:
+The Dockerfiles can be found in the containers directory.
+To build a container, use the following commands:

 cd julea/containers &&